androidpcguy/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 These functions will be applied to the signals to obtain the variable names used in the output dataset.
 All other variables originally in the dataset have been omitted.

-**Important:** Please note that the values in the dataset are all AVERAGES of the original data that were calculated for each Subject in each Activity he/she participated in.
+**Important:** Please note that the values in the dataset are all AVERAGES of the original data that were calculated for each Subject in each Activity they participated in.

 ##Other variables
 - `Subject_ID`: Identification number of each subject in study (starting from 1)